You’re eating vegetables, exercising, getting enough rest, and your house is clean…

 Dr. Sponaugle’s research concluded that mycotoxins down-regulate the dorsolateral prefrontal cortex, which stores short-term memories, cognitive flexibility, and abstract reasoning.
 This is why people who were exposed to black toxic mold mycotoxins experience “Brain Fog” or difficulty focusing and difficulty remembering.

 Just watch the astonishing story of Kamea.

 Fibromyalgia is a condition that is characterized by widespread pain, sensitivity to pain, and extreme fatigue.
 Sponaugle Wellness Institute found out that there is a link between mold and fibromyalgia, and that is the leading cause of fibromyalgia in middle-aged women.
 They are usually given medications that reduce excess electrical current, but these do not resolve the real problem.

 Black Mold Cause Cancer: Totally a Fact!

-How does mold affect the human body has been studied for years, and it was discovered that exposure to black mold cause two types of cancer, Astrocytoma and Glioblastoma, by destroying brain tissues through lipid peroxidation and oxidative stress.
+How does mold affect the human body has been studied for years, and it was discovered that exposure to black mold causes two types of cancer, Astrocytoma, and Glioblastoma, by destroying brain tissues through lipid peroxidation and oxidative stress.

-The stress triggers an abnormal proliferation of tissues, which, together with immunosuppressive effect of mycotoxins causes tumor formation.
+The stress triggers an abnormal proliferation of tissues, which, together with the immunosuppressive effect of mycotoxins, causes tumor formation.

 - Astrocytoma originates in a specific kind of glial cells (star-shaped brain cells) in the cerebrum called astrocytes.
 Typically, this type of tumor is contained in the central nervous system and does not affect other organs.

-- Gliobastoma is the most belligerent type of cancer that starts in the brain.
-The signs and symptoms are initially non-specific, and may include nausea, headaches and personality changes.
+- Glioblastoma is the most belligerent type of cancer that starts in the brain.
+The signs and symptoms are initially non-specific and may include nausea, headaches, and personality changes.

 Toxic Black Mold and Hormonal Imbalance